Business Line of Credit vs. Business Loan: Which Is Right for You?

 Financing preferences often reflect the specific demands of each industry.
 Here's how different sectors typically choose:

-• Retail.
-Retail businesses prefer lines of credit to manage inventory purchases and seasonal cash flow changes.
+• Retail and e-commerce.
+Lines of credit can help cover inventory swings and short-term cash flow changes.

 Cost Structure Comparison